Out-of-State Car Insurance: What You Need to Know

 blueCheck icon

-Your car insurance follows you when you travel across state lines.
-No action is needed for temporary trips.
-Your liability coverage automatically meets the higher of your home state's or the visited state's minimum requirements.
+Your car insurance follows you across state lines.
+For out-of-state travel, your liability automatically meets the visited state's minimum requirements.

 blueCheck icon

 If you relocate permanently, most states give you 30 to 90 days to register your vehicle and update your policy to meet local minimums.
-States such as Michigan, Florida and New York have unique coverage requirements that differ from most others.
+Michigan, Florida and New York have unique coverage requirements.

 blueCheck icon